BRIGHTER WORLDChild Advocacy Center

 The District Attorney’s Office and the Department of Human Services need statements and physical examinations.
 The Court process is looming.
 Noah just wants to be safe at home with his dad and stepmom.

-Last year, Noah’s parents would’ve had to take him far from our community – to Glenwood Springs, Summit County, maybe Denver – to access professionals with the training and resources to best help him.
-Instead, the Brighter World CAC will give Noah everything he needs in this traumatic time right here, close to home.
+Before opening in 2021, Noah’s parents would’ve had to take him far from our community – to Glenwood Springs, Summit County, maybe Denver – to access professionals with the training and resources to best help him.
+Now, Brighter World will give Noah everything he needs in this traumatic time right here, close to home.

-As Noah enters the child-friendly Center, he is welcomed into a room with bright colors, toys, and a big comfy couch.
+As Noah enters the child-friendly Center, he is welcomed into the comforting Family Room where he can play with toys or relax on the big couch.
 The people here are kind and treat him with warmth and understanding.
 He’s scared, but maybe this won’t be so bad.

-Last year, Noah would have been interviewed multiple times by policemen, lawyers, social workers, and medical professionals in stark, unfamiliar office spaces.
-This year, however, at Brighter World Noah is introduced to a kind woman who helps him and his family understand what to expect.
+Without Brighter World, Noah would have likely been interviewed multiple times by the police, lawyers, social workers, and medical professionals in unfamiliar office spaces.
+But at Brighter World Noah is introduced to a kind woman who helps him and his family understand what to expect.
 This woman is specially trained to listen to him about what happened.
 Then he meets another kind child specialist for an exam to make sure he is okay physically as well.

 Noah learns that his story would be videotaped, so he wouldn’t have to repeat it multiple times.
 He learned that more people who care about him, a detective and a caseworker, would be watching from another room so they could help him too.
 He’s comforted that the first woman he met remains with his family answering questions and taking care of them while he’s interviewed and examined.